KDABLabs/KDToolBox/qt/ui_watchdog/README.md

 Header-only tool that monitors the main thread and breaks the program whenever its event loop hasn't run for `MAX_TIME_BLOCKED` (default 300ms).

-Currently it only breaks the program when running on Windows, butt action to perform can be costumized next to the "Add custom action here" comment.
+Currently it only breaks the program when running on Windows, but actions to perform can be customized next to the "Add custom action here" comment.

 Example Usage